zzdovydas/MotoDataLogger/README.md

 ## Future Development

 - **API Integration:** A **.NET-based API** will be developed to receive and process tracking data.
+The API will be open source and available to users.
 - **Additional Features:** Potential enhancements include:
-  - Notification alerts
+  - Notification alerts  (High priority)
-  - Remote shutdown
+  - Remote shutdown?
+(Very low priority)
-  - Real-time tracking UI
+  - Real-time tracking UI  (High priority)
+  - Login system using basic auth or oauth.

 ## Example JSON